 Remember that life assurance is not about the money per se, but about what it can do for your loved ones.
 Putting a roof over their heads, paying the bills, paying school fees, and taking away worries.

 Many plans have the option to add critical illness cover and that should also be considered as it can be a very valuable add-on.
+Take a look at this article for some statistics that you may find of interest.
+Can you afford to have a serious illness?
+Some facts for the UAE.

 Plan for your financial future